-Our research method is based on three design experimentations, which took into consideration two different pattern typologies (two, and multidirectional, elements) printed on lycra membranes to form a hybrid laminate.
+The experiments took into consideration two different pattern typologies (two, and multidirectional, elements) printed on lycra membranes to form a hybrid laminate.
 The performance and properties of different pattern configurations were then modelled using parametric design and simulation tools.
-Behaviour and performance simulation was facilitated by the application of curvature analysis techniques and panelling tools for Grasshopper, as well as Karamba for Grasshopper [5] (see Fig. 1).
-Grasshopper is a highly popular visual programming language currently integrated into the Rhinoceros 6, 3D modelling software.
-Karamba is a structural simulation plug-in for Grasshopper.
-Both these digital tools would, in turn, inform the design process.
+Behaviour and performance simulation was facilitated by the application of curvature analysis techniques and panelling tools for Grasshopper, as well as Karamba for Grasshopper (Figure 01).
+Both simulations would, in turn, inform the design process.

-The Karamba simulation was aimed at producing the optimal topological arrangement of material for the predetermined forms, with a given set of pre-defined boundary conditions.
+The Karamba simulation was aimed at producing the optimal topological arrangement of material for the predetermined forms with a given set of pre-defined boundary conditions.
 The first step in this analysis was to find the principal stress lines in each 3-dimensional surface.
 Since Karamba does not hold textile material properties as a standard, we had to reconfigure Karamba material properties held in the system, in order to properly simulate flexible textile material behaviour.
 With the material properties better represented, the analysis could then be performed.
 The consequent principal stress analysis produced three-dimensional pairs of intersecting curves, which indicate trajectories of the internal forces.